-Meteorological Input Data: The gridded meteorological data for the entire years of 2003-2006 at 36 km were derived from simulations of the Pennsylvania State University / National Center for Atmospheric Research Mesoscale Model.
-This model, commonly referred to as MM5, is a limited-area, nonhydrostatic, terrain-following system that solves for the full set of physical and thermodynamic equations which govern atmospheric motions.
-For this analysis, version 3.7.4 of MM5 was used for both the 36- and 12-km domains.
-The 36-km horizontal domain consisted of 165 by 129 cell grids.
-The 12-km MM5 domain consisted of a 290 x 251 grid cell domain that extends well beyond the 12-km CMAQ grid.
+Meteorological Input Data: The gridded meteorological input data for the entire year of 2002 were derived from simulations of the Pennsylvania State University / National Center for Atmospheric Research Mesoscale Model.
+This model, commonly referred to as MM5, 23 is a limited-area, nonhydrostatic, terrain-following system that solves for the full set of physical and thermodynamic equations which govern atmospheric motions.
+Meteorological model input fields were prepared separately for each of the domains shown in Figure 4-1.
+The MM5 simulations were run on the same map projection as CMAQ.
+The 36-km national domain was modeled using MM5 v.3.6.0 using land-surface modifications that were added in v3.6.3.
+The 12km Eastern U.S. grid was modeled with MM5 v3.7.2.
+These two sets of meteorological inputs were developed by EPA.
+For the 12-km Western U.S. domain, we utilized existing MM5 meteorological model data prepared by the Western Regional Air Partnership (WRAP).